College of Humanities & Behavioral Sciences

 In-state first-year Graduate Teaching Assistants receive a full tuition waiver for 9 graduate credit hours (the typical course load) each semester and a $10,000 stipend per year.

 In-state second-year GTFs receive a full tuition waiver for 9 graduate credit hours (the typical course load) each semester and an $11,000 stipend per year.

 The program offers a limited number of full tuition waivers and stipends for out-of-state students.

 Mentoring Program Spotlight

 Welcome, new Graduate Teaching Assistants!

 The Mentoring Program would like to welcome Emily Deacon, Andy Geels, Jessica Mattox, and Marti Williams.
 We're so excited to have them on board, and we know that they're going to do great things in their teaching teams.

-We're so proud of our Graduate Teaching Fellows who represented Radford University by presenting papers at professional conferences.
+We're so proud of the Graduate Teaching Fellows who represented Radford University at professional conferences this summer!

 Two GTFs presented at The 1816 Conference: Creativity and Turmoil, at the University of Sheffield, England.
 Melanie Graham (M.A.
 '16) presented "'Watch Out, Boys, She'll Chew You Up': Percy Shelly's Ambivalence at Beatrice Cenci," on June 27, and Catelin Turman (M.A.
 '17) presented "Partly from Curiosity, and Partly from Idleness: the Monstrosity of Emma Woodhouse and Victor Frankenstein," on June 25.